nhsd-a2si/docs-dos-api/_pages/soap_api/soap_api_overview.md

 The SOAP API supports the following high-level use cases:

-* Find an appropriate list of services for a specific clinical need
+* Get a curated list of appropriate services for a specific clinical need

 * Get technical endpoint information for a given service